-5 Low-Beta Stocks for a High-Risk Market - Cabot Wealth Network

-5 Low-Beta Stocks for a High-Risk Market
+How to Find Low-Beta Stocks in a High-Risk Market

+In an Uncertain Stock Market, it Makes Sense to Take on Less Risk in Your Investing.
+Low-Beta Stocks are a Good Place to Start.

 I love roller coasters—the thrill of the drops as well as the excitement of the peaks.
 And I don’t mind a little volatility in the stock market, as it brings some fabulous opportunities to “buy low” on some great companies whose stocks have been taken down for no reason other than being dragged down by the broader market.
-But I wouldn’t mind at least a brief respite from the market ups and downs of the last few months.
+But there are times when you need a brief respite from the market ups and downs.
 Low-beta stocks can provide such a respite.
 More on those in a bit.

-Back to the market.
-As you can see—and have lived—in 2018, the Dow Jones Industrial Average has been incredibly volatile, with a net loss so far this year of 5.6%, or 1,392.56 points.

 I’m a big believer in protecting your portfolio—especially during volatile periods—and have often written about several of my favorite ways to do so, including using stop losses, setting price targets, diversifying your portfolio, and stocking up on dividend-paying stocks.

-With so much political and global uncertainty, it doesn’t look like this volatility is going to cease anytime soon.
+With so much political and global uncertainty as Covid-19 refuses to go away quietly, volatility is rearing its ugly head again.
 And since the stock market is the best place to build a retirement portfolio over time, it’s important to keep safety—as well as growth—in mind.

-Beat the market with the best dividend stocks that will not only bring your portfolio double and triple-digit winners, but also provide a decent dividend to increase your overall returns.
-The best part is that you can get all the best picks without having to subscribe to dozens of individual advisories and get it FREE for 14 days!
-Don't wait.
-Start doubling your investment income AND earning a substantial yield on your investments.
+The current stock market is creating huge opportunities to invest - even during a pandemic.
+And unless you majored in finance or are a stock broker yourself, you may not feel confident enough to start investing on your own.
+This free report aims to give you the confidence - and the right know-how - to dive right into the stock market.
+We'll show you how.
+Download it today, FREE when you sign up for our complimentary Cabot Wealth Daily advisory!
+Don't be left out!

 With that thought, I’m focused on finding pockets of the market that hold good opportunities for each of these investment goals.
 And one strategy that may be worth a look is adding some low-beta stocks to your portfolio.